platformsh/platformsh-docs/docs/src/environments/backup.md

 weight: -10
 ---

-When you're making changes your apps, you want to be sure those changes only improve things and don't make you lose any data.
+When you're making changes to your apps, you want to be sure those changes only improve things and don't make you lose any data.
 You also want to have a disaster recovery plan in place.
 Backups help you protect yourself against potential data loss.